Rock and Hard Place: Production

 Mando compared Nacho's phone call to his father (played by Juan Carlos Cantu) to the legend of Orpheus and Eurydice, which details the story of a man between a rock and a hard place who voluntarily goes through Hades to save the person he loves on the condition that he can never see her again.
 "In that particular phone call," said Mando, "he's free, he's won, and he's looking into the sunset.
 But his heart turns around and asks his father to come with him, indirectly, subtextually.
 And his father says no. So he willingly walks back into the fire and trades his life for the life of his father."
 Assistant director Rich Sickler read Mando the lines to both of Nacho's phone calls in the episode.
 Mando said he did not shoot his side of the conversations with Cantu or Jonathan Banks, who plays Mike, on set because he thought it would be ideal if the actors did not see each other, much like the characters they played, to create a sense of disconnection.
 Cantu was not given access to the season's scripts, so, while filming, he actually did not know what Nacho had gone through, what he looked like, or where he was in the story.
 Mando agreed to be on set when Cantu shot his side of the dialogue.

 Mando likened the moment of being interrogated before his death to being on trial and his heart being weighed.
 He called it the "first time he has no fear of any of these people ... completely willing to tell the story that will save his father, regardless of what anybody else thinks."
 He saw Nacho's confession to Hector as keeping his promise to his father in standing up to the cartel.
 He also said it was the moment Nacho and Mike's relationship broke apart as they made allegiances to different people, Nacho to his father and Mike to Gus.
 A Latin American documentary about the Aztecs and the Mayans, which said the victors of a sport would sacrifice themselves for their gods to bring rain, inspired Mando's performance.
 He viewed his character's suicide as a moment of no regrets because Nacho knew when and for what reason he was going to die: "For the first time in his life, he has a clear image of himself."
-Mando said that the purple flower that appears in the opening scene at the site of Nacho's suicide represents enlightenment from these cultures that comes from facing death.
+Mando called the finale ominous because every other character present during Nacho's execution would eventually meet their own fates on Breaking Bad: "These are all dead men walking, watching the first man die."
+He also said that the purple flower that appears in the opening scene at the site of Nacho's suicide represents enlightenment from these cultures that comes from facing death.